itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 Conjugate Gradient and Golden Search
 ++++++++++++++++++++++++++++++++++++

 Now let's look at :network:`Conjugate Gradient <ConjugateGradient>` with :network:`Golden Search <LinearSearch>`.
 Conjugate Gradient in Gradient Descent variation is a little bit different than in Multivariable Calculus notation and it doesn't guarantee converge into n-th steps (`n` means dimmention size for specific problem).
 Steps don't have a perfect size for :network:`Conjugate Gradient <ConjugateGradient>`, so :network:`Golden Search <LinearSearch>` is always a good choice for a step selection.

 .. figure:: images/visualize_gd/conj-grad-and-gold-search-steps.png
     :width: 80%
     :align: center
     :alt: Conjugate Gradient with Golden Search steps

 From the figure above we can see almost perfect step for the specific direction.
-Each of the fifth steps make a great choice for the step size.
+Each of the fourth steps make a great choice for the step size.
 Of course it's not a great assumption.
 Golden Search is just trying to figure out the most perfect step size by using a simple search.
 But it doing a greate job.

 Finally network made 4 steps.
-If we add the same :network:`Golden Search <LinearSearch>` algorithm to the classic Gradient Descent we will get to the minimum into a few steps as well.
+If we add the same :network:`Golden Search <LinearSearch>` algorithm to the classic Gradient Descent we will get to the minimum using just 2 steps.
+You can try it by your own.

 Bring them all together
 -----------------------